Harry1993/notes/README.md

 # Unix Notes

-This is a document by Yanmao Man, who is learning how to migrate everything to shell from GUI on his Macbook.
+This is a document by Yanmao Man, who is learning how to migrate everything to shell from GUI on his MacBook.
 Actually he is just being cool.

 ## _XQuery_ command line